“I want to make memories all over the world.”

 On the other hand, if your home is off-the-beaten-tourist-track, you may need to “sell” it a little more aggressively than if it were in a more popular destination.
 It also helps to start planning your exchange long in advance and be flexible about the dates for the exchange to allow more time to find a partner. <Plus, it helps to choose other potential exchange partners in similarly ¨off-the-beaten-path¨ places.

-While you need to be honest about your location, you may get people interested by saying things like it is in a “typical American town” or that your neighbors are amicable.
+While you need to be honest about your location, you may get people interested by saying things like it is in a “typical American town” or that your neighbors are extremely friendly.
 In addition, take a closer look at your hometown; you may find several tourist attractions that you did not know about that will interest potential exchangers in coming to your area.

 Alternative to Home Swap Listing Services